kindness-ai/passage-rs/passage-auth/README.md

 ## Usage

 The library reads your Passage APP ID from the environment variable `PASSAGE_APP_ID` and optionally a API key from `PASSAGE_API_KEY`.
-But you can also pass a Config object or use the Config builder to create the Passsage client.
+But you can also pass a Config object or use the Config builder to create the Passage client.

 # Verify a JWT